-Reality Check: How terrorism threat levels work - BBC News

 Reality Check: How terrorism threat levels work

-In the wake of the Manchester Arena attack on Monday, the UK terror threat level was raised to its highest level of "critical", amid fears that more attacks may be imminent.
+The UK terror threat level was raised to its highest level of "critical"- meaning an attack may be imminent - after the Parsons Green Tube bombing.
+It was the second time this year.
+It has since been lowered back to "severe", meaning an attack is highly likely.

-Home Secretary Amber Rudd told BBC Radio 4's Today programme that this meant the police would have 3,800 soldiers to call on and equipment for "as long as we need them".
+It was last raised to critical following the Manchester Arena bombing in May, which killed 22 people.

-The international terror threat scale was first made public in the UK in August 2006, just over a year after the London bombings that killed 52 people.
+The international terror threat scale was first made public in the UK in August 2006, just over a year after the London Tube and bus bombings that killed 52 people.

-There are five ratings at which the threat level can stand.
-Since its introduction, the level has never fallen below what is known as "substantial", and it hasn't been that low since August 2014.
+Since its introduction, the level has never fallen below what is known as "substantial".
+It has not been that low since August 2014.

 MI5 Threat level descriptions: